-The following Retention, Tenure, and Promotion (RTP) Procedures and Guidelines of Austin Peay State University (APSU) apply to all tenure-track and tenured faculty within the University.
+The following Retention, Tenure, and Promotion Procedures and Guidelines document of Austin Peay State University (APSU) on retention, tenure, and promotion to Professor applies to all tenure-track and tenured faculty within the University.
 These procedures and guidelines embody and communicate all provisions, definitions, and stipulations of Austin Peay State University policy.